Pogostemon

 Pogostemon is a large genus from the family Lamiaceae, first described as a genus in 1815.
 It is native to warmer parts of Asia, Africa, and Australia.

 The best known member of this genus is patchouli, Pogostemon cablin, widely cultivated in Asia for its scented foliage, used for perfume, incense, insect repellent, herbal tea, etc. In 1997, it was proposed for the genus to be split into three subgenera— Allopogostemon Bhatti & Ingr., Dysophyllus (Blume) Bhatti & Ingr., and Pogostemon sensu Bhatti & Ingr. based on numerous morphological characteristics.
 However, the significant variability in these traits as well as possible convergent evolution within this genus has made classification of species challenging.
-Some members of the genus (ie. Pogostemon erectus,Pogostemon stellatus, Pogostemon helferi) are grown ornamentally in the aquarium hobby and are used for aquascaping.
+Some members of the genus (e.g. Pogostemon erectus, Pogostemon stellatus, Pogostemon helferi) are grown ornamentally in the aquarium hobby and are used for aquascaping.